YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘Thanks Gale!
 You don’t look too great yaself.’

-When Roy got back to his room he knew was well and truly fucked, more than ever.
-But if he could get Eddy off his back life could revert to normal.
+When Roy got back to his room, he knew he was well and truly fucked, more now than ever.
+But if he could get Eddy off his back, life could revert to normal.
 Whatever the fuck that was.
-He had fifty quid.
-He needed another fifty.
-He could get twenty from Eric tomorrow, making seventy.
-And if he took a day up Tottenham Court Road he could sort this bollox out.
+He had fifty quid and needed another fifty.
+He could get twenty from Eric tomorrow, taking him to seventy, then if he took a day up Tottenham Court Road, he could sort this bollox out.